Harmonic Convolutional Networks based on Discrete Cosine Transform

 \subsection{Small NORB dataset}

-The small NORB dataset~\cite{lecun04} was intended for a task of 3D object recognition from shape.
-It is a synthetic set of $96\times 96$ binocular images of 50 toys sorted into 5 classes (four-legged animals, human figures, airplanes, trucks, and cars), captured under different lighting and pose conditions (i.e. 18 different angles, 9 elevations and 6 lighting conditions induced by combining different light sources, see example images in Figure~\ref{fig:norb_lighting}).
-Training and test sets used in our experiments are retained original~\cite{lecun04}\footnote{\url{https://cs.nyu.edu/~ylclab/data/norb-v1.0-small/}}.
+The small NORB dataset~\cite{Lecun04} is a synthetic set of $96\times 96$ binocular images of 50 toys sorted into 5 classes (four-legged animals, human figures, airplanes, trucks, and cars), captured under different lighting and pose conditions (i.e. 18 angles, 9 elevations and 6 lighting conditions induced by combining different light sources).
+Training and test sets used in our experiments are retained original~\cite{Lecun04}.
 We show first that harmonic networks outperform standard and state-of-the-art CNNs in both accuracy and compactness (c.f.
 Section \ref{sec:norb:comparison}) and also illustrate how Harmonic networks can be naturally resilient to unseen illumination changes without resorting to using data augmentation (Sec. \ref{sec:norb:illumination}).